EFIT: Emotionally Focused

 The power of EFT is now being applied to individuals!
 As the ICEEFT website states:

-EFIT is an attachment science-based approach to individual therapy that, like the other EFT interventions, EFCT for couples and EFFT for families, offers an integration of humanistic experiential interventions focused on reshaping intrapsychic experience and systemic interventions focused on reshaping patterns of engagement with significant others.
-Emotion is given precedence across treatment modalities given its powerful role in structuring both inner experience and motivation and key interactional patterns in relationships.
+EFIT is an attachment science-based approach to individual therapy that, like the other EFT interventions, EFCT for couples and EFFT for families, offers ways to reshape and make sense of inner experience and it offers relational interventions focused on reshaping patterns of engagement with significant others and the individual as a younger self.
+Emotion is given precedence in light of its powerful role in structuring inner experience, motivation, and key interactional patterns in relationships.
 Emotion links and organizes core experience and interaction.

 Goals:

-• To offer transformative moments where vulnerability is encountered with balance.
+To offer transformative moments where vulnerability is encountered with balance and difficult moments befriended.

-• To enable clients to move into the accessibility/openness, responsiveness and full engagement that characterises secure attachment with others.
+To enable clients to move into the openness, responsiveness and full engagement that characterizes secure attachment with others.

 - From: https://iceeft.com/what-is-eft/ (2023)